 After you've finished exploring the church interior it is worth having a quick look at the ruined north transept from the churchyard.
 This is the only accessible area of the medieval priory.
 The most interesting feature of the ruins is a carved dragon head decorating the entrance arch to a long-vanished chapel.

-If you walk along the lane from the churchyard you pass remnants of the defensive structures associated with the early priory, including a ruined tower and gatehouse, and large sections of perimeter wall.
+If you walk along the lane from the churchyard you pass remnants of the defensive structures associated with the early priory, including a ruined tower and gatehouse, and large sections of the perimeter wall.
 These parts of the priory are now in private hands but you can get a real sense of the rather impressive fortifications from outside.

 I absolutely loved visiting Ewenny Priory; the combination of wonderful Norman architecture, Celtic carvings, medieval tombs, wall paintings, and the unusual fortifications makes Ewenny a memorable historic site.